Christian views on cloning: Quotes

+Pope John Paul II in an address to the 18th International Congress of the Transplantation Society.

-"These techniques, insofar as they involve the manipulation and destruction of human embryos, are not morally acceptable, even when their proposed goal is good in itself."
+"I am thinking in particular of attempts at human cloning with a view to obtaining organs for transplants: these techniques, insofar as they involve the manipulation and destruction of human embryos, are not morally acceptable, even when their proposed goal is good in itself.
+Science itself points to other forms of therapeutic intervention which would not involve cloning or the use of embryonic cells, but rather would make use of stem cells taken from adults.
+This is the direction that research must follow if it wishes to respect the dignity of each and every human being, even at the embryonic stage."

 United Church of Christ Committee on Genetics:

 "It is very likely that [with nuclear transfer cloning], scientists could learn a great deal about basic human developmental biology and that this knowledge might someday lead to treatments for degenerative conditions or to counteract some forms of sterility. ...
 Various General Synods of the United Church of Christ have regarded the human pre-embryo as due great respect [but not] regarded the pre-embryo as the equivalent of a person.
 Therefore, we ... do not object categorically to human pre-embryo research [under certain conditions]."

 Ben Mitchellin, assistant professor of Christian ethics at Southern Baptist Theological Seminary:

 "The time is right for an outright ban on the production of cloned human embryos from fertilization to birth, regardless of how the research is funded.
 The vast majority of the American public favors a ban on both privately funded and publicly funded research."